A closer look into the different types of roofing materials and which one is the right fit for your commercial building in Arizona

 If you have ever needed or currently need a new roof on your commercial building, you may be wondering what exactly commercial roofing entails.
 What materials are used?
 Which ones are best for you?
 How can you make the right decision?
 While you may think the lowest-cost option is best, there are some high-quality materials that can save you a lot of money and trouble long term:

-Spray Polyurethane Foam (SPF) roofs are the most energy efficient of the option.
+Spray Polyurethane Foam (SPF) roofs are the most energy efficient of the options and they are a cost-effective solution for low-sloped roofing.
 The installation is easy, seamless and delivers thermal, air and moisture barriers.
-It’s efficient in that it keeps out heat during the summer and retains heat in the winter, lowering the cost for owners.
+Spray polyurethane foam is efficient in that it keeps out heat during the summer and retains heat in the winter, lowering the cost for owners.

 Metal is a more energy efficient and durable choice, offering better protection from high winds, hailstorms strikes and wildfire embers that could possibly land on the roofs of homes and buildings.
 This choice of roofing is most popular where wildfires and varied storms can threaten the structure and can be a great and efficient choice for buildings, as it is fully recyclable and lasts longer than most roofing materials.